TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/index.md

 In Q1 the lab is on Friday, and deadlines are on Wednesdays at 23:59.
 Each assignment has a 24 hour deadline extension with a penalty of 2 points.

 * Milestone 1: Syntax Analysis
    - 21/09: Lab 1: Testing Syntax Analysis
    - 28/10: Lab 2: Syntax Definition
    - 05/10: Lab 3: Simple Term Rewriting
 * Milestone 2: Semantic Analysis
    - 26/10: Lab 4: Testing Name Analysis
    - 26/10: Lab 5: Name Analysis

 In Q2 the lab is on Thursday and the deadlines are on Monday at 17:00.
 Each assignment has a 24 hour deadline extension with a penalty of 2 points.

-* Milestone 2: Semantic Analysis
+* Milestone 2: Semantic Analysis (continued)
    - 21/11: Lab 6: Testing Type Analysis
    - 28/11: Lab 7: Type Analysis
 * Milestone 3: Code Generation
    - 5/12: Lab 8: Compiling Minimal Programs
    - 19/12: Lab 9: Compiling Expressions and Statements
    - 16/01: Lab 10: Compiling, Fields, Parameters, and Variables

 ## Academic Misconduct